 Judy also taped a “Tea For Two” segment with Allen’s wife, actress Jayne Meadows.
 The show was intended as the first to air in the New Year, being televised on January 5, 1964.

-October 18, 1963: Columnist Dorothy Killgallen reported in her column that Jack Jones was going to replace Jerry Van Dyke as Judy’s sidekick on her TV series.
+October 18, 1963: Columnist Dorothy Killgallen reported in her column that Jack Carter was going to replace Jerry Van Dyke as Judy’s sidekick on her TV series.
 That didn’t happen.
-Killgallen noted that Judy shouldn’t need to be funny and that the show should let her concentrate on what she did best – sing.
+Kilgallen noted that Judy shouldn’t need to be funny and that the show should let her concentrate on what she did best – sing.
 She also noted that the show was getting better each week.

 October 18, 1967: The news hit the papers that Judy’s friend Donald O’Connor was suing her, Sid Luft, and their production company, Kingsrow Enterprises, Inc., for nonpayment of his appearance on Judy’s show in 1963.